Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Conclusions and Extensions

-Note that this $f(V,x)$ can again be evaluated in in $t_{\mathcal A}(|V|) = O(|V|)$ time.
-The minmax-regret weighted $k$ center problem for these restricted partitions is then defined naturally.
-Exactly the same as above, plugging in the oracle cost would yield the same final running time as Eq.~(\ref{eq:wkctime}).
+Note that this $f(V,x)$ is a minmax monotone function which can be evaluated in $t_{\mathcal A}(|V|) = O(|V|)$ time.
+The $k$-center partitioning problem and associated minmax-regret weighted $k$-center partitioning problem for this generalized cost function are then defined naturally.
+Exactly the same as described above, plugging in the oracle would yield the exact same final running time as given in Eq.~(\ref{eq:wkctime}) for this new minmax regret $k$-center partitioning problem with this cost.
 As noted, this is only an artificial problem constructed to illustrate the power of the technique developed in this paper.
 We are not aware of any currently outstanding problems in the minmax-regret literature for which this paper's technique can improve the running time.